apache/maven-site/content/markdown/guides/mini/guide-migration-to-mvn4.md

 In Maven 3 some lifecycle phases also had conceptional `pre-` and `post-` phases, but they were not available for all phases.
 In Maven 4 those phases are removed in favor of new `before:` and `after:` phases, available for all lifecycle phases.

+Update your plugin executions that bind to a `pre-` or `-post` phase with the corresponding `before:` or `after:` phases.

 ## Optional changes and features

 ### Changed default values

-#### Install / deploy at end of build
+#### Install / deploy at end of build (breaking change)

-Both, the maven-install-plugin and the maven-deploy-plugin, have changed default values for their behavior, about when to install respectively deploy.
+Both, the Maven Install Plugin and the Maven Deploy Plugin, have changed default values for their behavior, about when to install respectively deploy.
 The default values for `installAtEnd` and `deployAtEnd` are set to `true` in Maven 4.
 They now reflect the desired behavior for the majority of the Maven builds.
 If you manually set these values to `true` before, you can remove the explicit declaration and inherit the same behavior from the new default values now.